BayAreaMetro/PCA-Refresh/README.md

 # PCA-Refresh
 Priority Conservation Areas (PCAs) Refresh
+## Problem Statement
+The PCA program has existed without significant updates since 2007.
+The existing framework has been flexible, allowing local PCA nominations to occur anywhere in the region and claim any PCA type designation.
+The PCA Refresh was a 2 year effort (2022-2024) to consider possible reforms to the program.
+The Refresh began by identifying the strengths and weaknesses of the existing PCA Framework, identified a vision, objectives, and goals for a future PCA 2.0 Framework, and then developed responsive reforms.
+## Project Scope
+As described above the project had three phases, (i) identify strengths and weaknesses of the existing PCA Framework, (ii) identify a vision, objective, and goals for the PCA 2.0 Framework, and (iii) develop responsive reforms.
+The integration of scientific data was part of each phase, helping vet existing PCAs and consider how data could help inform new ones.
+In particular the PCA 2.0 Objectives were the basis for identifying over 30 datasets to bring into a data framework.
+Those datasets were then processed individually and processed together to develop new mapping data to generate PCA 2.0 specific datasets and mapping products.
+In particular, (a) objective-level datasets, (b) PCA type eligibility maps, and (c) draft regionally-identified PCAs were created.
+## Project Resources
+- Full written project details are provided in the project Box Folder.
+- A single ArcGIS Project has all the associated data organized in a single folder.
+This project is over 8GBs.
+- Some of the datasets will be available for external audiences on MTC's _____data/mapping___ portal.
+- Some of the datasets are only available for internal MTC staff.
+Contact Michael Germeraad mgermeraad@bayareametro.gov if you are interested in gaining access to these files.
+- The Refresh Final Report and Onling Mapping Viewer are available on both the MTC PCA webpage and ABAG PCA webpage.
+## Methodology
+At the core of the project was the development of 5 PCA eligibility maps.
+One map for each PCA type: Natural Lands, Working Lands, Urban Greening, Regional Recreation, and Climate Adaptation.
+To create these key final products many other interim, objective-level datasets were created, which were built on over 30+ raw datasets that had been individually processed.
+Figure 1 provides a summary of process of going from raw dataset to PCA Eligibility Map.

+Figure 1 outlines the overall process to develop Objective Maps (15) and Eligibility Maps (5).

+The process began by working with stakeholders and the project Technical Advisory Committee to craft objective statements for each PCA type.
+See the below bulleted list with 2-4 objective statements for each PCA type.
+This was the starting point to then integrate data into the PCA Refresh.
+For each objective statement at least one dataset with coverage across the nine county region was collected and integrated into the Framework.
+Most objectives are associated with a single dataset, while others bring multiple datasets together (e.g. NL2 brings six datasets together, the most of any objective).

+**Natural Lands (NL)**
+- NL1: Protect a full representation of the Bay Area’s habitats in robust amounts to ensure long-term resilience of the region’s biodiversity.
+- NL2: Enhance watersheds including priority stream corridors, wetlands, and groundwater recharge areas.
+- NL3: Maintain and enhance wildlife corridors and habitat connectivity.
+**Working Lands (WL)**
+- WL1: Protect important farmland, grazing land, and timber land to support the Bay Area agricultural economy and access to locally- and community-grown food.
+- WL2: Maintain areas of high carbon stock and enhance low-carbon stock areas with multi-benefit management.
+**Urban Greening (UG)**
+- UG1: Expand tree cover in urban areas with limited shade, particularly in equity priority communities.
+- UG2: Expand green infrastructure particularly in areas with low surface permeability or other stormwater management issues.
+- UG3: Enhance urban creeks to provide improved ecological, recreational, and resilience functions.
+- UG4-EQ: Prioritize urban greening areas within 1/2-mile radius of EPC and areas with high pollution burden.
+**Recreation (R)**
+- R1: Complete and enhance access to the Regional Trails Network.
+- R2: Create new and enhance existing local parks, particularly in Equity Priority Communities and areas with limited access to outdoor recreation.
+- R3-EQ: Prioritize regional recreation areas within 1/2-mile radius of EPC.
+**Climate Adaptation (CA)**
+- CA1: Prepare areas that provide habitat migration opportunities, particularly for marsh and other shoreline systems when sea levels rise, and extreme precipitation events become more frequent.
+- CA2: Manage very high fire risk on natural and working lands to reduce the intensity and spread potential for future wildfires.
+- CA3: Enhance areas that provide cooling experiences in areas experiencing extreme heat.

+###STEP 1

 ## Data Resources Documentation
 | PCA_Type | Objective | PCA_Type_Description_Text_Long| Indicator_Dataset| Indicator_Threshold_Notes | Indicator Layer Name | Indicator Source Dataset Name | MG detailed planning analysis needs? | AGOL?
 (MTC or other) | Available for Download?
 (Yes, where; No, where) | If yes, Source/Download link | MTC to Upload (Yes or No) |